SAP-samples/teched2025-AD168/exercises/ex1/README.md

 10.Click on + after Start condition and choose Variant Steps.<br>
   Add 2 levels of approvals, "Department Approval Process" and "Procurement Approval Process"
 <br>![](/exercises/ex1/images/Add_2_levels.png)
 11.Click on "Department Approval Procees" go to "Step Configuration" and map the "Approver" to the "Approver" from Process Inputs.
-Repete this step for "Porcurement Approval Process"
+Repete this step for "Procurement Approval Process"
 <br>![](/exercises/ex1/images/StepConf.png)

 12) Go to "Purchase Order Variants" Create another variant named "Three level approvals" by clicking on Create Variant <br>